aws-samples/amazon-qldb-double-entry-sample-java/README.md

 3. Make sure you have valid AWS credentials setup.
 The AWS SDK used in the app will load the credentials automatically as long as you have setup the credentials using one of the methods mentioned in [setup-credentials guide](http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html)

+4. Build the project

+   `./gradlew build`

-4. Run the gradle tasks
+5. Run the gradle tasks

    `./gradlew run -Dtask=<NameOfTheTask>`